 In this field we investigate the properties and responses of soft materials (e.g. polymer, elastomer, hydrogel) under external stimuli, such as mechanical force, temperature, light, or electrical and magnetic field, to fully utilize them with hard materials for a variety of novel applications, such as actuators, energy-harvesters, artificial muscles, drug delivery, wearable electronics and soft robotics.
 We also study biological materials and structures to develop new biomedical devices for improving human well-being, such as urinary catheters, artificial cartilage, and artery stent.
 This research direction is funded by NSF, USDA, and MSU.

 Stretchable/Wearable/Printed Electronic Systems

 Emerging stretchable/wearable electronics creates new opportunities in consumer electronics and bio-integrated devices, with examples from flexible displays, stretchable circuits, to sensors and epidermal electronics, to artificial skins and robotics.
 In this direction, we are integrating mechanical principles and additive manufacturing techniques to fabricate high-performance, robust but cheap electronics and energy-storage devices capable of extreme deformations without sacrifice of high performance.
 In the long run, the developed stretchable electronics will be integrated with the biological tissues/organs for monitoring their activity, detecting diseases and offer effective therapies.
-This research direction is funded by DOT, USDA, and MSU.
+This research direction is funded by USDA, DOT, DOE, and MSU.